f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 ------------------------------------------------

 This can also be done from each chassis partition’s webUI interface.
 Log into the chassis partition webUI.
 Then go to **System Utilities -> Configuration Backup**.
-Click **Create** to save the confd database configuration and provide a name.
+Click **Create** to save the ConfD database configuration and provide a name.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image5.png
   :align: center